RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 Now a new page titled *Parts* has been created for displaying the parts list.

-## 5 Configuring the Parts Page and User Interaction Elements
+## 5 Configuring the Parts Page UI and User Interaction Elements

-### 5.1 Configuring the Parts Page
+### 5.1 Configuring the Parts Page UI

-To configure the *Parts* page, follow these steps:
+To configure the *Parts* page UI, follow these steps:

 1. Open the *Parts* page (refer [Pages](https://docs.mendix.com/studio/page-editor)).
 2. Delete unnecessary UI elements: